-The PSNI do not issue "certificates of good conduct" or "police clearance certificates", for visa or emigration however in our experience foreign embassies will generally accept a police reply with details of any convictions and cautions supplied in response to a subject access request.
-(Please see Making a Subject Access Request).
+We do not issue 'certificates of good conduct' or 'police clearance certificates' for visa or emigration.
+However, in our experience foreign embassies will accept a police reply with details of any convictions and cautions supplied in response to a subject access request.

-Please note that a Certificate for the above countries is processed entirely by the National Police Chiefs' Council (NPCC) Criminal Records Office (ACRO).
-All submissions and enquiries relating to this process should be directed to ACRO.
+Please note that a certificate for the above countries is processed entirely by the ACRO Criminal Records Office.
+You should contact ACRO directly regarding all submissions and enquiries relating this this process.

-If you have a complaint regarding a specific offence (i.e. I didn’t commit that offence, the wording is wrong etc).
-Then you need to write to the Data Protection Unit of the Police Force that dealt with the offence in the first place.
+If you have a complaint regarding a specific offence (ie I didn't commit that offence, the wording is wrong etc), then you will need to write to the Data Protection Unit of the police service that dealt with the offence in the first place.